The Real History of the Mafia

 Francis Ford Coppola got The Godfather project dropped in his lap shortly after Valachi testified, which is what got the whole mafia ball rolling again.
 So many people were amazed such a powerful secret society could remain hidden for such a long time.
 The first post-Valachi mob films bombed, including one with Kurt Douglas.
 None of these films conveyed the spirit of Italian life.
 Coppola blew that spirit into his film with the scenes involving major family ceremonies.

-If you understand the mafia, you begin to understand how similar brotherhoods exist in other levels of society.
-These secret societies are interacting, all fighting over a bigger piece of the skim, while making every effort to insure their future generations inherit the worlds they command.
+If you understand the men of honor, you begin to understand how similar brotherhoods exist in other levels of society.
+These societies are interacting over who gets the most skim, while making every effort to insure their children inherit the worlds they command.

-Someday maybe we’ll get the real story on some of those other brotherhoods of death, all of which carry a terrible psychic toll on their members.
+Someday maybe we’ll get the real story on other brotherhoods of death, all of which carry a terrible psychic toll on members.
 Arranging murder is a toxic endeavor that pollutes the soul.
-Although our culture glamorizes these societies, they don’t ever show the PTSD, or the spiritual degeneration.
-It only took 120 years before someone inside the mafia revealed some aspects of their hidden structures.
-Since Skull & Bones began at the same time, I wonder how much longer we’ll have to wait for a whistleblower to emerge from within that culture?
+Although our culture glamorizes these societies, they never show the PTSD, or the spiritual degeneration.
+It only took 120 years before someone inside the men of honor society revealed their hidden structure.
+Since Skull & Bones began around the same time, I wonder how long we’ll have to wait for a whistleblower to emerge from within that culture?